distributed-lab/simplicity-bn254/README.md

 ```shell
 brew install mcpp
 ```

+Build scripts leverages `mcpp` to handle `#include` and `#define` derectives.
+In addition, build scripts may seem overly complex due to the specifics of working with tests.

 ## Testing
 - `make test all` - takes only functions within `TESTING` macros that start from `test`.
 Executes them one by one;